Georgetown Professor Introduces Global Issues of Poverty and Inequality to Students in New University-Wide Class

 In spring of 2014, Martin Ravallion introduced a new university-wide course to Georgetown—ECON-156: Poverty.
 In the inaugural class, well over half of the 150 undergraduate students came from backgrounds other than economics, such as the social sciences and philosophy.

 Ravallion is the Edmond D. Villani Chaired Professor of Economics.
 Prior to joining Georgetown in December 2012, he was director of the World Bank’s research department, the Development Research Group.
 During his 24 years at the World Bank, he worked in almost all sectors and regions.

 Ravallion’s experience and ongoing research contribute directly to his new course.
 Students learn about some of the latest issues in poverty and inequality in real-time as Ravallion explores them himself.

 “Many lectures start with a class discussion of some poverty or inequality issue from the current news media, which we use ideas from the course to help understand,” says Ravallion.

 Global Poverty Measures

 Among the contemporary challenges that students study are global poverty measures, explored by Ravallion in the September 2013 issue of Global Policy.
-As Ravallion describes it, poverty “is one important topic where two distinct views of the world still coexist.”
+As Ravallion describes it, different parts of the world have distinct definitions of poverty.
 In the developing world, poverty is viewed in absolute terms, such as anyone living below the World Bank’s international poverty line of $1.25 a day.
 Alternatively, in high-income countries, poverty is viewed in relative terms among people living in the same location.

 Although each approach offers a valuable perspective, each also has its own limitations.
 Therefore, new measures are needed in order to have a truly global and inclusive perspective on poverty.
 Ravallion’s co-authored article in Global Policy proposes a new approach to measuring global poverty that bridges the absolute and relative models.